Justin Burke: Coaching career

 Burke entered coaching as a recruiting intern at Alabama in 2011 until being hired as a graduate assistant at Louisville by his former head coach Charlie Strong later in the year.
 He became an offensive quality control assistant in 2013.
 Burke hired to the same position at Texas after Strong has hired as the Longhorns' head coach.
 He spent three seasons on the Longhorns' staff until Strong was fired in 2016.

 Burke hired as the special teams coordinator and tight ends coach at South Florida in 2017, again following Strong.
 He was selected called plays for the Bulls in the 2018 Gasparilla Bowl following the departure of offensive coordinator Sterlin Gilbert.

 Burke was hired as an offensive analyst at Texas-San Antonio (UTSA) in 2020.
 He was promoted to special teams coordinator and tight ends coach after two seasons.
 Burke was named co-offensive coordinator at the end of the 2022 after Will Stein was hired as the offensive coordinator at Oregon.

+On January 9, 2026, Burke was officially announced as the new tight ends coach at the Kentucky under new head coach Will Stein.